top of page

 Evening Prayer: Wednesdays at 6:30 PM via Zoom

-Our seminarian Weston is back leading Evening Prayer on Wednesdays.
-The service usually lasts a half hour.
+We offer Evening Prayer via Zoom.
 Readings for the day are from the Episcopal Church's daily lectionary or calendar of saints, and the service includes a brief reflection time on the readings.
 Please feel free to reach out to the office for the Zoom access information: office@staidansf.org

 Hybrid In-Person/Zoom Sunday Worship